 Table of Contents

 We have always found the pricing of the standard airport taxis to be quite reasonable.
-You can pay inside the airport at any of the service counters (even if they’re separate companies/counters, the prices we have found are all the same) and wait outside for your taxi to be called up.
+You can pay inside the airport at any of the service counters (even if they’re separate companies/counters, the prices are regulated, so they are all the same) and wait outside for your taxi to be called up.

 There is no guarantee as to the exact quality of your vehicle.
 Whilst taxis are regulated, and your driver will have their license displayed, vehicles are not standard and come in varying ages and qualities.

-If you have more than 4 small or two large pieces of luggage or more than 4 passengers in total, you will need an SUV or minivan.
+If you have more than four small or two large pieces of luggage or more than four passengers in total, you will need an SUV or minivan.

 In our experience, taxis have all been fitted with seatbelts and can accommodate car seats.
-Although this isn’t always the case when using the third row in an SUV especially we’ve found seat belts jammed or stuck.
+However, this isn’t always the case when using the third row in an SUV, especially when we’ve found seat belts jammed or stuck.

 Don’t be afraid to ask your driver for help with seatbelts to ensure you’re all travelling safely.